 How can a VPN help you unblock Facebook website pages?

-The first method is to use a Virtual Private Network (VPN).
+The first method is to use a VPN.
 These tools create encrypted “tunnels” from your computer to servers located anywhere in the world.
 And they also provide users with anonymous IP addresses.
 When you add the two together, you can essentially become invisible to repressive governments (or school IT teams).

 If you run into Facebook blocking issues, VPNs are extremely easy to use.
 Here’s how to do so: